uncscode/particula/README.md

 # particula

-Particula is a simple, fast, and powerful particle system, or at least it aims to be two of those three.
+Particula is a simple, fast, and powerful particle simulator, or at least two of those three, we hope.
 It is a simple particle system that is designed to be easy to use and easy to extend.
 The goal is to have a robust aerosol (gas phase + particle phase) simulation system that can be used to answer simple questions that arise for experiments and research discussions.